Senior Scholarship Instructions

 From the Senior Scholarship Meeting

 There are TWO types of scholarships: General and Community.
-Go to “Scholarship Database” under Guidance Links.
+You will find links to both on the Scholarship Database.

-Be sure your application includes ALL REQUIRED DOCUMENTS or include a note explaining WHY documents are missing.
+- Be sure your application includes ALL REQUIRED DOCUMENTS or include a note explaining WHY documents are missing.
 Some colleges do not release financial aid letters by the time your applications are due so you can’t include them.
 You MUST send them to the committee as soon as they do arrive!

-Download your COST OF ATTENDANCE from the school’s website and total the amount.
+- Download your COST OF ATTENDANCE from the school’s website and total the amount.
 Don’t make the scholarship committee do the math.

-BE ORGANIZED.
+- BE ORGANIZED.
 Submit your applications in a neat and professional manner making sure that everything is included and signed where needed.

-DEADLINES!!
+- DEADLINES!!
 Pay very close attention to these dates.
-Some will say “postmarked by . . .” which means exactly that, the postmark on the envelope MUST be that date or before, and others will say “received by . . .” which means IN THEIR HANDS BY . . . !
+Some will say “postmarked by . . .” which means exactly that, the postmark on the envelope MUST be that date or before, and others will say “received by . . .” which means IN THEIR HANDS BY!
 There are NO exceptions to these due dates.

 We are all very fortunate to live on such a generous island that gives SO MUCH to our students.
 If you receive a gift of one of these scholarships, please take the time to let the organization know how much you appreciate it!
 Send a THANK YOU note!
 GOOD LUCK!